gnss-sdr/gnss-sdr/README.md

 # How to build GNSS-SDR

-This section describes how to set up the compilation environment in GNU/Linux or [Mac OS X](#macosx)t, and to build GNSS-SDR.
+This section describes how to set up the compilation environment in GNU/Linux or [Mac OS X](#macosx), and to build GNSS-SDR.
 See also [our Building Guide](http://gnss-sdr.org/documentation/building-guide "GNSS-SDR's Building Guide").

 GNU/Linux
 ----------

-Tested distributions: Ubuntu 12.04, 12.10, 13.04, 13.10 and 14.04 (32 and 64 bits), Debian 6.0.6 and 7.2, Fedora 18, 19 and 20 and openSUSE 13.1 (newer versions should work, too).
-You will need GCC 4.7 or newer.
+Tested distributions: Ubuntu 14.04 and 14.10 (32 and 64 bits), Debian 7.7, Fedora 19 and 20, and openSUSE 13.1 (older versions should work as well, but you will need GCC 4.7 or newer).

 ### Install GNU Radio: